hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/firefly.md

             </td>
             <td>
-                Add a check to see if poolData is nil before attempting to access its fields.

-Resolves #1121

-Signed-off-by: Ayushya Chitransh <ayushyachitransh@gmail.com>
+                Due to a recent change in the docker/build-push-action GitHub Action https://github.com/docker/build-push-action/issues/778 our images stopped having their manifests published properly.
+This PR updates our GitHub Actions to use a newer version of the Action, and restores the previously working behavior.
+I was able to test this on my own fork and created https://github.com/nguyer/firefly/pkgs/container/firefly/67526987 which has a good manifest in it.
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2023-01-09 12:24:03 +0000 UTC
+        Created At 2023-02-01 21:40:27 +0000 UTC
     </div>
 </div>